fabioklr/opc-ua-influxdb-test/README.md

 # OPC UA and InfluxDB Test

 This is a simple test to show how to connect an OPC UA server to an InfluxDB database.
-The server is written in Python and uses the `asnycua` and `influxdb3-client` libraries.
-The server sends out 3 values every five seconds from a real data set when it gets started.
-It is intended for testing and illustration purposes.

 ## Overview
 This projects consists of three parts: